Continuing to Tackle Challenges

 Q What is the relationship between Mazda’s business and the earth and society, and what does Mazda do for both of these?

-Contributing to a sustainable society through environmental and safety technological innovation
+Contributing to a sustainable society through technological innovation in the fields of environmental performance and safety

 Q President Kogai, what message do you have for your stakeholders?